List of Mobile Suit Gundam 00 characters: Crew of the Ptolemaios

 Ian Vashti is the head of Celestial Being's mobile suit development along with his wife and daughter.
 On the Ptolemaios, Ian works as the ship's main engineer.
-He is a kind hearted man but gets angry when his machines are damaged.
-Later on the series he also becomes one of the main Gunners of the Ptolemaios II.
+He is a kind hearted man, but gets angry when his machines are damaged.
+Later on in the series he also becomes one of the main Gunners of the Ptolemaios II.